Chest infection

 Chest infections affect the lower respiratory tract and include conditions like bronchitis and pneumonia.
 They’re more common during colder months or following a viral illness like the flu.
 While many are mild and viral, some infections can be more serious, especially in people with underlying health conditions.

-What Are the Symptoms of a Chest infection?
+What are the Symptoms of Chest infection ?

 Symptoms vary but often include: